appoll/docs/technical_information/network_specifications/docs/networkserver.md

 pattern we are using for any component, the network server will be divided in three
 sub-components:

-- The storage, that provides an interface to the core logic to store and retrieve stored data.
+- The storage that provides an interface to the core logic to store and retrieve stored data.
-- The core logic, which manages commands and trigger actions on the other sub components.
+- The core logic, which manages commands and triggers actions on the other sub components.
-- The broker adapter, which communicates with the broker and trigger action on the core logic when commands are forwarded by the broker.
+- The broker adapter, which communicates with the broker and triggers actions on the core logic when commands are forwarded by the broker.

 ## Interfaces